Getting to Florence

 How to get around Tuscany by train

-No matter where you're starting from, it's easy to reach the various destinations of Tuscany when you travel by rail.
-For example, you can travel by train from Florence to Pisa in just 50 minutes.
+No matter where you're starting from, it's easy to reach the various destinations of Tuscany thanks to the regional trains operated by Trenitalia.
+For example, you can travel by train from Florence to Pisa in under an hour.
 This means you can easily set up base in Florence and head to Pisa for a day trip before returning at night.
 Hop on at Firenze Santa Maria Novella station and you'll alight at Pisa Centrale station, the city's main station.
 Get that photo with the Leaning Tower, and also visit the gardens of Piazza del Duomo next door.

 It only takes 30 minutes to get from Pisa to Lucca by train.
 Lucca is a tranquil haven of traditional Italian life and features sights including the Guinigi Tower, with its distinctive reddish-orange colour and unusual tree-topped roof.
 This is a wonderful place to visit grand medieval churches such as St Martin Cathedral, and you can also walk the path around the city's old walls.

 The train journey from Florence to Siena is about 1 hour and 20 minutes.
 Siena is well-known for its richly decorated buildings, including the distinctive Piccolomini Library next to the cathedral.
 Inside, literature lovers can admire the colourful frescoes and ancient texts housed beneath them.
 Il Palio di Siena, the famous biannual horse race, also takes place here in the summer.